Class Listing for 2026-2027

 Nursery 1

-The nursery is available for infants - age 3 and does not require session payments.The only payment required is a $15 fee per semester to cover the cost of snacks and supplies for nursery.
-Parents who are registering a child in the nursery will be expected to serve in the nursery for one of their jobs.
+The nursery is available for infants - age 3 and does not require session payments.The only payment required is a $15-20 fee per semester to cover the cost of snacks and supplies for nursery.
+Parents who are registering a child in the nursery will be expected to serve in the nursery for one of their class periods.
 Any co-op parent is encouraged to work in the nursery if they would enjoy this job!

 Period: Morning Setup | 1st | 2nd | 3rd | Lunch | 4th | 5th | Cleanup